Diabetes Management in Urban and Rural Areas of the U.S.

 September 2021

 Rural communities have higher rates of type 2 diabetes (T2D) and T2D-related mortality.
-We hypothesize that rural residents with T2D may receive inadequate monitoring and care, compared to urban residents; thus the goal is to determine if patients with T2D are more or less likely to receive comprehensive diabetes care and monitoring.
-We will also examine the association between living in a rural area, receipt of comprehensive diabetes care, and T2D-related health outcomes (cardiovascular events, T2D-related hospitalization, and other T2D-related complications).
+We hypothesized that rural residents with T2D may receive inadequate monitoring and care, compared to urban residents; thus the goal was to determine if patients with T2D are more or less likely to receive comprehensive diabetes care and monitoring.
+We also examined the association between living in a rural area, receipt of comprehensive diabetes care, and T2D-related health outcomes (cardiovascular events, T2D-related hospitalization, and other T2D-related complications).
 Our findings could be used to inform policy discussions focused on reducing T2D-related mortality in rural communities.

-Using IBM's MarketScan Commercial Claims and Encounters database, we will classify individuals having any claims in 2019 by their level of urbanization, age group, and state of residence.
-Individuals with T2D will be identified using two years of claims data, from 2018 to 2019.
-We will examine T2D monitoring by identifying how many T2D patients had a claim for HbA1c testing and how many had attention to nephrology (urine drug testing claim or diagnosed nephropathy).
-We will also examine HbA1c control and blood pressure control.
-We will license the Health Effectiveness Data and Information Set comprehensive diabetes care measure to obtain standardized definitions for T2D monitoring and control.
+Using IBM's MarketScan Commercial Claims and Encounters database, we classified individuals having any claims in 2019 by their level of urbanization, age group, and state of residence.
+Individuals with T2D were identified using two years of claims data, from 2018 to 2019.
+We examined T2D monitoring by identifying how many T2D patients had a claim for HbA1c testing and how many had attention to nephrology (urine drug testing claim or diagnosed nephropathy).
+We also examined HbA1c control and blood pressure control.
+We licensed the Health Effectiveness Data and Information Set comprehensive diabetes care measure to obtain standardized definitions for T2D monitoring and control.

-We will analyze data at the regional or state level as well as at the national level, collapsing across age for individuals that are 18-64 and comparing rural and urban rates of T2D prevalence, monitoring or control.
-Because IBM MarketScan data do not include a measure of race/ethnicity, we will add additional information about the racial diversity of rural areas within each state, to aid in interpretation of these state-level results.
-For the nationwide descriptive analysis, we will aggregate across state and examine four distinct age groups: 18-34, 35-44, 45-54, and 55-64.
+We analyzed data at the regional or state level as well as at the national level, collapsing across age for individuals that are 18-64 and comparing rural and urban rates of T2D prevalence, monitoring or control.
+Because IBM MarketScan data do not include a measure of race/ethnicity, we added additional information about the racial diversity of rural areas within each state, to aid in interpretation of these state-level results.
+For the nationwide descriptive analysis, we aggregated across state and examined four distinct age groups: 18-34, 35-44, 45-54, and 55-64.

-To determine the impact of T2D monitoring and control on health outcomes, we will examine whether patients experienced any of the following health outcomes during the course of 2019: a major cardiovascular event, a T2D-related hospitalization (identified through inpatient claims including T2D as a primary diagnosis), or at least one T2D-related complication.
-Each of these outcomes will be modeled with a logistic regression.
-The list of predictors used in the regressions may include urbanization, region, sex, age, presence of HbA1c testing, HbA1c control, blood pressure control, and attention to nephropathy.
+To determine the impact of T2D monitoring and control on health outcomes, we examined whether patients experienced any of the following health outcomes during the course of 2019: a major cardiovascular event, a T2D-related hospitalization (identified through inpatient claims including T2D as a primary diagnosis), or at least one T2D-related complication.
+Each of these outcomes were modeled with a logistic regression.
+The list of predictors used in the regressions include urbanization, region, sex, age, presence of HbA1c testing, HbA1c control, blood pressure control, and attention to nephropathy.